Poetic License: The night before Christmas on Sanibel Isle

 While Blue Herons were sleeping legs up in the air.

 The shops had been emptied of I-Pods and stones,

 The Drawbridge Protection was in its last throes,

 But I with my Flo-Max and Ma with Botox

-Were just settling down to a new cable Box,
+Were just settling down to our new cable Box,

 When all of a sudden nothing bright did appear,

-A Lee County Light outage – the two hundredth this year.
+A Lee County Light outage – the one hundredth this year.

 The cordless phones in an instant went dead,